 Technology advancements such as the PiQo4 mean laser tattoo removal is more effective than ever before.
 However, that is not to say it’s an easy task.
 Even if they are unhappy with their tattoo, some may still choose to forgo laser removal.
 While hindsight is 20/20, a better choice would have been not to have the tattoo done in the first place.

-If you are one of the many who is unhappy with your tattoo, schedule a free consultation with The Institute of Aesthetic Surgery by calling (407) 409-8000.
+If you are one of the many who is unhappy with your tattoo, check out our Tattoo Removal Orlando, schedule a free consultation with The Institute of Aesthetic Surgery by calling (407) 409-8000.
 Lady Macbeth’s exclamation – “Out Damned Spot” seems amazingly appropriate.